frontpage.

 I think that's just the standard behavior of the selection algorithm with that particular layout.
 FF might be applying some kind of debouncing or hysteresis to keep it from flickering, but if so it's making all selection sluggish.

-I do not observe any performance problem in Firefox (Nightly, Linux/Sway), and I’d say text selection is very good, except for these items:
+I do not observe any performance problem in Firefox (Nightly, Linux/Sway), and I’d say text selection is very good, with these caveats:

 • Caret mode (F7) doesn’t work at all.